stardot/beebem-windows/README.txt

 (e.g. games) can make use of this RAM so its a good idea to leave at least one slot as RAM.

+ROMs are not normally writable but some ROM software was supplied on small expansion boards that had some RAM on them.
+These ROMs should be marked as writable in the Roms.cfg file (use the "Make Writable" option in ROM configuration).

 Note that certain ROMs must be present for each emulation mode to work so do not remove these: